-There are multiple ways to easily send and receive money in Colombia but these will largely depend on the provider you decide to use.
+There are multiple ways to easily receive and send money to Colombia but these will largely depend on the provider you decide to use.
 Below you will find everything you need to know about sending and receiving money.

 According to Banco de la República (Colombian Central Bank), Colombia received $ 6.3 billion in remittances in 2018.
 Slicing and dicing the data reveals several methods used to send in the money.
 Below are the different avenues used.

 International wire transfers rank the highest as the preferred mode of sending money to Colombia.
 Part of the reason for this popularity is the extensiveness of the Colombian banking sector.
 As of 2019, the country had 25 banks with a total of 5,700 branches and approximately 16,000 ATMs spread throughout the country.